 Christmas illuminations & lighting of the tree

-Christmas kicks off in Tbilisi around December 10-15 when elaborate light displays are set up.
-Normally there will be a big display at Freedom Square (around the statue of St. George), with lights all the way down Rustaveli Avenue until the metro station.
+As in years past, there will be a big display at Freedom Square (around the statue of St. George), with lights all the way down Rustaveli Avenue until the metro station.

 There are also lights in Orbeliani Square and on Atoneli Street, and along Kostava Street and Chavchavadze Avenue in Vera/Vake.